Hours: 40 Hours per week

 - Fiercely committed to connecting people and plants in creative, meaningful ways.

-- Successful track record of a minimum of 5+ years personally leading cultural institutions engagement efforts
+- Successful track record of a minimum of 5+ years personally leading cultural institutions engagement and/or education efforts

 - Excellent organizational, event and project management skills.
 Proven ability to set goals and meet deadlines; implement programs as well as to see the big picture.
 Demonstrated ability to organize and prioritize short-term and long-term projects.